rachoom/KasiCraftConnect/replit.md

 ### UI/UX Decisions
 - Form error messages styled with dark red background (bg-red-950/60), red border, and padding for high visibility.
 - Email buttons on artisan profiles use golden border (border-2 border-gold) and golden text matching brand colors.
+- **Rating/Review System Removed**: All star ratings, review counts, and review sections removed from the platform as this feature is not yet available.
 - Modern React 18 frontend with TypeScript.
 - Shadcn/ui component library based on Radix UI, styled with Tailwind CSS and custom CSS variables.
 - Framer Motion for smooth animations and transitions.
 - **PERMANENT DARK THEME**: Black background (#000000) enforced site-wide for ALL users regardless of system preferences.
 Dark theme CSS variables are set as default in `:root` to ensure consistent appearance.
 - **Brand Colors - Black/Gold/Green Theme**:
-  - **Bright Yellow/Gold** (#E0B82E / hsl(48, 89%, 56%)): Used for "SKILLS CONNECT" branding, headings, primary text, and CTA buttons like "Register as an Artisan"
+  - **Warm Amber Gold** (#D4A54A / hsl(40, 60%, 55%)): Primary gold color used throughout site for branding, headings, borders, and CTA buttons
   - **Deep Forest Green** (#1a4d2e / hsl(146, 50%, 20%)): Used for ALL borders and accents (typically at 30% opacity for subtle styling)
   - **White**: Body text with varying opacity (text-white, text-white/80, text-white/60)
   - NO gray text allowed on dark backgrounds for maximum contrast and visibility